On certain star-$K$ variant of a selection principle: Further observations on star- -Scheepers spaces

 Next we observe that Corollary~\ref{C4} does not hold if $X$ is star-$K$-Scheepers and $Y$ is Lindel\"{o}f. \begin{Ex} \emph{There exist a countably compact space $X$ and a Lindel\"{o}f space $Y$ such that $X\times Y$ is not star-Lindel\"{o}f (hence not star-$K$-Scheepers).}\\ Let $X=[0,\omega_1)$ be the space with the usual order topology.
 Also define a topology on $Y=[0,\omega_1]$ as follows.
 Each point $\alpha<\omega_1$ is isolated and a set $U$ containing $\omega_1$ is open if and only if $Y\setminus U$ is countable.
 Clearly $X$ is countably compact and $Y$ is Lindel\"{o}f.
+It is proved in \cite[Example 3.8]{Singh} that $X\times Y$ is not star-Lindel\"{o}f. \end{Ex}